-The Learning and Teaching Enhancement team in Academic Registry have a specialist screencast recording facility, a work space set-up on the 7th floor in the Middlesbrough Tower and a portable set-up equipped with a HD touch screen (with a stylus pen), document camera, condenser microphone and video editing software (Panopto).
+The Digital Transformation team in Student Learning & Academic Registry have a specialist screencast recording facility, a work space set-up on the 7th floor in the Middlesbrough Tower and a portable set-up equipped with a HD touch screen (with a stylus pen), document camera, condenser microphone and video editing software (Panopto).
 This specialist kit enables you to create professional looking screencasts.
 Please contact eLearning@tees.ac.uk or get in touch with a LTE staff to book this facility.

 Top Tips and Best Practices

 List out lesson objectives and decide the presentation format (i.e. PowerPoint presentation, tutorial, demonstration).